jeromegn/DocumentUp/README.md

 ### Configuration

-Add a `documentup.json` file to the root of your repository.
+Add a `.documentup.json` dotfile file to the root of your repository.
 Refer to the [options](#options) section below for its contents.
-Feel free to consult this repository's [`documentup.json`](https://github.com/jeromegn/DocumentUp/blob/master/documentup.json)
+Feel free to consult this repository's [`.documentup.json`](https://github.com/jeromegn/DocumentUp/blob/master/.documentup.json)

 ## On-Demand API